CnnDepth/hdf5_creator_python/README.md

 `-p, --percent`: percentage (0 to 100) of data included in hdf5 dataset.
 Default is 100

+`-c, --chunksize`: number of images in one chunk.
+Default is 1024

 `--channels_first`: True or False: are channels the first dimension of image, or the last dimension.
 Default is True

 ### Result